egeorjon/GoLyat/README.md

 ** In both cases**

-Whatever your choice (internal template, or Goliath's template), you have to specify in the file `config.toml`, where you want to build the RSS feeds.
+Whatever your choice (internal template, or Goyat's template), you have to specify in the file `config.toml`, where you want to build the RSS feeds.
 In the following example, the RSS files will be generate for the home page, and each of the sections:

 ```toml